-The Nuveen Ethics Office is responsible for monitoring transactions and holdings for any violations of this Code.
+The Nuveen Ethics Office is responsible for monitoring accounts, transactions, holdings and certifications for any violations of this Code.

 Consequences of violation

 Any individual who violates the Code is subject to penalty.
 Penalties could include, among other possibilities, a written warning, restriction of trading privileges, unwinding or reversing trades, disgorgement of trading profits, fines, and suspension or termination of employment.